Trump’s Big-Data Gurus Worked On The Kenyan Election, Amid Concerns Over Fake News And Hacking Allegations

 “They have said they will go back and do it again, and doing more campaigns like this.
 They have no regrets,” she says.
 “If the election is rigged and he doesn’t win, you keep working at it.
 It’s not one of those things where you give up because they try to scare you into giving up.”

-She pointed to an assault last week by unknown thugs on workers at an opposition vote tally center in Nairobi, carried about by what was reported to be a group of 20 men and 3 women.
+She pointed to an assault last week on an opposition vote tally center in Nairobi, carried about by what was reported to be a group of 20 masked men.
 “That’s what they were doing at the voter tally center—intimidating them to not work on election day.

 “You never know what the level of corruption is,” she says.
 “The ruling party is going to do whatever it has to do to disable a fair election.”